Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/tutorial/7_Smart_video_car.rst

 If not all installations are successful, it will prompt "Some libraries have not been installed yet.
 Please run 'python3 setup_macos.py' again", then you need to execute the python3 setup_macos.py command again.
 Most of the installation failures are caused by poor networks.
 You can check your network before installing.

-If you are using macOS under 11.0, like 10.15.
-Just skip to “Open client”.
+If you are using :blue:`macOS under 11.0, like 10.15.` **Just skip to "Open client”.**

-If you are using macOS 11.0 or later version.
-Please run commands below:
+If you are using :blue:`macOS 11.0 or later version.` Please run commands below:

 .. code-block:: console